News & Media

 BASF is looking at creating relationships and supporting innovative solutions.
 After the pitching day, we will get in touch with the outstanding start-ups to define the best route for a potential partnership.
 It could be mentoring, exposure, collaboration on scaling, investment, or any other type of partnership decided between the start-up and BASF.

-Applications are open 1 May - 16 May 2024.
+Applications were open 1 May - 31 May 2024.
+Sorry, we are no longer accepting applications for 2024.

 If you have any concerns or questions please don’t hesitate to contact us at icday-uk@basf.com